There are 3 different Boolean Operations that you can apply to a set of selected 3D objects:

 - Union - Combines the selected objects into a single one.

-You can also play with nested booleans, that means that you can have boolean objects inside other boolean objects.
+You can also play with nested booleans, which means that you can have boolean objects inside other boolean objects.

-Once a boolean object is created you can change the type of operation any time.
+Once a boolean object is created you can change the type of operation at any time.

 Finally, you can use the Merge Geometries function to merge a set of selected objects into a single geometry but with the structure of all the objects retained.

 Boolean operations can end up becoming very expensive in terms of performance.
 Here are some suggestions of what to do to mitigate performance issues related to booleans.

 - Reduce the sides of the objects involved in boolean operations.
 (Instead of using a Sphere with sides of 64, try reducing them.
 Usually, there won’t be a very noticeable difference)